Affiliate links on Android Authority may earn us a commission. Learn more.

 Star Trek celebrated its 50th anniversary back in 2016.
-It’s amazing the franchise has lasted this long, and generated such a large cast of memorable characters.
+It’s amazing the franchise has lasted this long and generated such a large cast of memorable characters.
 Picard will always be the be the best captain, but I also don’t think Voyager is bad, so what do I know?
 There are tons of new ways to engage with Star Trek on your mobile devices.
 Most of the apps on our list will let you read or watch the series — it’s really easy these days.
+There isn’t much else but do we need anything else?
 Let’s look at the best Star Trek apps for Android.

 Price: Free / Comic prices vary / $5.99 per month

 Comixology is arguably the best app for comic book fans.
 Star Trek has few a comic book series and most of them are here.
 The app acts as an excellent reader for comic books, with a few different viewing options.
 Additionally, comics are usually reasonably priced.
 Plus, the app syncs between devices, and comics are downloadable for offline reading if needed.
 Most of the comics go for between $5 and $10.
 However, you can also do $5.99 per month and read all of the comics you want.
 The choice is yours.

 FANDOM is an excellent app for Star Trek fans.
 It’s a community database for the Star Trek universe, with hundreds of articles by fans, quick facts about characters, and all kinds of other stuff.
 Additionally, you can discuss the series with other fans, recommend changes to existing pages, and otherwise engage with other Trekkies.
 It’s a neat and interactive platform for fans of Star Trek, and also entirely free with no in-app purchases.
 There are ads, but they’re not bad.
 There used to be a FANDOM app for every individual topic, but the developers rolled everything into a universal app relatively recently so that’s what we’re linking to now.

 Price: Free / Varies